CMSgov/dpc-static-site/common/docsV1.md

 }
 ~~~

-### Overwrite a Group Membership
+### Overwrite a group membership
-Users can also submit a Group resource which completely overwrites the existing Group.
+Users can also submit a Group Resource which completely overwrites the existing group.
 This results in the current group membership being completely overwritten with the members listed in the given resource.

 <div class="ds-c-alert ds-c-alert--warn">
   <div class="ds-c-alert__body">